Construction Progress

 Terrestrial Cable Installation

-CHPE’s underground cable installation work is progressing on schedule and includes clearing trees and growth, digging the trench and installing the conduit (dig, lay, backfill) that will house CHPE’s cables, performing horizontal directional drilling (HDD) which is used to go under large obstacles and avoid environmentally sensitive areas and pulling and splicing cables together.
+CHPE’s underground cable installation work is progressing on schedule.
+This work includes clearing trees and growth, digging the trench and installing the conduit (dig, lay, backfill) that will house CHPE’s cables, performing horizontal directional drilling (HDD) used to go under large obstacles and avoid environmentally sensitive areas, and pulling and splicing cables together.

-As of January 2025, 73 miles of trenching has been completed, representing 76% of the total project, and there are now more than 30 crews performing dig, lay, backfill operations across the entire project.
-More than 70% of the project’s HDD’s have been completed and more than 30% of the cable has been pulled and is in place.
+As of April 2025, 83 miles of trenching has been completed (representing 81%) and there are more than 30 crews performing dig, lay, backfill operations across the entire project.
+More than 85% of the project’s HDD pilot holes have been drilled and more than 42% of the cable has been pulled and is in place.
 All of the work performed has been approved by New York State and detailed plans for each construction segment along CHPE's route, known as Environmental Management & Construction Plans (EM&CPs) are available here.

 Rockland County Construction

 To avoid an environmentally sensitive area in the Hudson River, CHPE exits the Hudson River and is being buried underground in Rockland County.
-Construction started in July 2024 and as of January 2025, 66% of the HDDs are complete and nearly 20% of dig lay backfill work is complete.
+Construction started in July 2024 and as of April 2025, 4 of 6 HDDs are complete and 29% of dig lay backfill work is complete.
 The majority of the dig lay backfill work along Route 9W in Rockland is being performed at night.

 Those interested in receiving an electronic newsletter containing Rockland County specific construction updates can sign up here.